 - Borinquen Beach Inn - (7 minutes from the airport) No airport shuttle.

-To find a cheap room, there is a list of hotels near San Juan Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+To see more options there is a list of hotels near San Juan Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 - ATMs / Cash Machines - There is an ATM located in every terminal.

 - Chapel - Locations: Terminal C, in the hallway near Gate 20 and in Terminal D, Gate D3.
 Hours: unknown.

 - Currency Exchange - You can exchange money at the Banco Popular.
 Additionaly, there is an ATM that will allow you to withdraw Euros in Terminal D.